dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 >
 > There is no "scoring" system in place for this assessment, as its objectives are not meant to provide a grade but to identify gaps and create an improvement plan.
 The focus of the results is to incentivize individuals to increase their capacity, not to deter individuals from giving honest responses.

-Once the individual skills assessments have been performed, a capacity building plan based on these asessments needs to be created.
+Once the individual skills assessments have been performed, a capacity building plan based on these assessments needs to be created.
 An accompanying template for the capacity building plan is available and can be referred to for further instruction on how to design the plan based on inputs from this assessment.

-Ideally, these assessments results shoud be used to provide individual staff members a long-term view on how gaps in their capacity will be addressed over time.
+Ideally, these assessments results should be used to provide individual staff members a long-term view on how gaps in their capacity will be addressed over time.

 By completing the assessment and plan in a structured manner, it also offers an opportunity to present to partners for funding and technical assistance, where additional effort on considering the needs within your setting have been taken into account in order to develop a long-term, strategic plan to deal with capacity gaps that may exist in your setting.